zaiisao/Documentation/en/Recording/recording_java.md

 ### <a name="onError"></a>An Error has Occurred During SDK Runtime (onError)

-This callback function indicates that an error has occurred during SDK runtime.
+This callback is triggered when an error has occurred during SDK runtime.

 The SDK cannot fix the issue or resume running, which requires intervention from the app and informs the user on the issue.